THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 If your emails are getting good open rates but poor click through rates, it’s the content of the emails themselves that need changing – and it could be as simple as updating the positioning of links or adding more.

 You should also be continually working at growing your subscribers.

 Create more lead magnets and consider adding additional parts to your sales funnel such as a webinar or video series.

 The sales funnel analysis can take some time, but once you’ve smoothed it out, there’s another world of marketing to explore, including Facebook Ads, up-sells, down-sells, cross-sells, etc. There’s always a way to improve your sales funnel.

 Just get started!

+You can learn more about creating sales funnels in my mini lesson here and more posts about making money from blogging here.
 Still coming up with the perfect product to sell your audience?
 Read our tutorial here to help you get started.